dhruvdhody/draft-dhody-coffee-at-ietf/draft-dhody-coffee-at-ietf.md

 # Acknowledgments
 {:numbered="false"}

-Authors acknowledge coffee is the supreme God.
+IETF acknowledges coffee is THE SUPREME GOD.